Firebrandv3/powpow/README.md

 ## Todos
  [x] Setup the http server
  [x] Create the base frontend interface
+ [] Create an item entity for later use
- [] Create base game world including a simple tilemap [x] Add a moveable camera to the game world
+ [] The player should be able to hold and shoot a gun (or other items later) [x] Create base game world including a simple tilemap [x] Add a moveable camera to the game world
+ [x] Create a simple player entity and add it to the game world [x] The player should be able to run and jump
+ [] Add aim cursor
  [] Create a game logo
- [x] Create a simple player entity and add it to the game world [] The player should be able to run and jump
- [] Create an item entity for later use
- [] The player should be able to hold and shoot a gun (or other items later) [] Create a simple login dialog
+ [] Create a simple login dialog
  [] Setup the websocket server
  [] The server should be able to manage multiple players / connections